 - 2 Teaspoons Lemon Essential Oil

-- In the bowl of a food processor, add the ingredients.
+- In the bowl of a food processor, add the citric acid and the lemon essential oil.
 Then add the lid and process for about two minutes.
 (You can use a bowl and whisk if you do not have a food processor, it will just be a little clumpy).Let the powder settle before you open it, unless you want a painful whiff!
 Then add to a pint sized jar with a lid.

 - To use: Add it to the main detergent container in your dishwasher and then use your regular detergent in the pre-wash side.
 Wash as normal, though I usually choose a heavy/pots and pans setting.

-*Update 06/24/16 I’m still loving this recipe for my dishes and the awesome savings!
-I’m just letting you know that I did get a comment from a reader to be careful not to use it with painted or enameled or non-stick dishes because that is the warning on the real product…which makes sense, it is very abrasive and would definitely clean things off a little better than you would want.
+Please be careful not to use this with painted, enameled, or non-stick dishes because that is the warning on the real product…which makes sense, it is very abrasive and would definitely clean things off a little better than you would want.
 So, my advice is to only use it for plain glass, metals with no “non-stick” stuff on them, and any plastics that are looking dingy…like the kids cups and plates that always get looking gnarly.